pjcalvo/gotcher/CONTRIBUTING.md

 ## Todo list

 - add README + docs
-- parameterize the port
 - parameterize authentication based on config
-- change config to intercept based on params and METHOD type
+- change config to intercept based on params
 - parameterize CORS
+- allow polling on the file each 10 seconds instead of a single load

 ```yml
 target_url: sometarget